zbinney/Flint_Legionnaires/Frontline_Legionnaires_FinalAnalysis.md

 <tbody>
   <tr>
    <td style="text-align:left;"> Early: May-October 2014 (6 Months) </td>
-   <td style="text-align:right;"> 34.7 </td>
+   <td style="text-align:right;"> 35.5 </td>
-   <td style="text-align:left;"> 11.9, 60.7 </td>
+   <td style="text-align:left;"> 12.8, 60 </td>
   </tr>
   <tr>
    <td style="text-align:left;"> Late: November 2014-October 2015 (12 Months) </td>
-   <td style="text-align:right;"> 43.0 </td>
+   <td style="text-align:right;"> 43.2 </td>
-   <td style="text-align:left;"> 9.2, 79.7 </td>
+   <td style="text-align:left;"> 9.3, 78.8 </td>
   </tr>
   <tr>
    <td style="text-align:left;font-weight: bold;"> Full Outbreak (18 Months) </td>
-   <td style="text-align:right;font-weight: bold;"> 118.5 </td>
+   <td style="text-align:right;font-weight: bold;"> 78.7 </td>
-   <td style="text-align:left;font-weight: bold;"> 31.4, 214.8 </td>
+   <td style="text-align:left;font-weight: bold;"> 36.8, 122.6 </td>
   </tr>
 </tbody>
 </table>

-Giving 2017 its own term nearly *doubles* our estimate of the excess pneumonia deaths from 67 to 119.
+Giving 2017 its own term increases our estimate of the excess pneumonia deaths from 68 to 79.
 This is because in addition to during the LD outbreak pneumonia deaths in Genesee were also elevated relative to control counties in 2017 - we do not have an explanation for why.
 Including a separate interaction term for Genesee and 2017 sets the referent group against which we compare the LD outbreak as {January 2011-April 2014, January 2016-December 2016} rather than {January 2011-April 2014, January 2016-December *2017*}.
 During the former time frame Genesee pneumonia deaths rates were lower relative to control counties than during the latter, inflating the estimate of how much higher pneumonia death rates were during the LD outbreak.

 This model also provides a better fit as seen in Figure A1, particularly in 2017.
 However, we relegated this to a sensitivity analysis as it was not our initial modeling objective and we do not have an explanation for why Genesee pneumonia death rates were elevated in 2017, leading us to feel like we might be improperly cherry-picking a control time period.